 While St. Louis boasts impressive fine arts and cultural scenes, no cities exhibit baseball like this one.
-St. Louis is home to the St. Louis Cardinals — 11-time World Series winners — and has one of the largest and strongest fan bases in the MLB.
-Bleacher Report and Fox Sports have also ranked Busch Stadium as one of the top ten in the country for its views, hospitality, and ability to see a game from inside and outside.
+St. Louis is home to the St. Louis Cardinals — 11-time World Series winners, second only to a certain team from New York.
+Cardinals have one of the largest and strongest fan bases in the MLB.
+Bleacher Report and Fox Sports have also ranked Busch Stadium as one of the top 10 in the country for its views, hospitality, and ability to see a game from inside and outside.

 Enjoy a home game with a view or take a tour of the stadium during the offseason where you can see the locker rooms, the press box, World Series trophies, and learn insider trivia about the Cardinals organization.
 But purchase your tickets early — they often sell out!Hockey is also top of discussion in St. Louis and the Blues do a great job of making sure local sports fans have something to talk about.
 If you’re moving to St. Louis, you can catch the St. Louis Blues in action at Scottrade Center, or visit IceZone, the rink where the team practices, which is open to the public year-round.

 We’re also no longer just a baseball town.
 The St. Louis Blues’ 2019 Stanley Cup win saw St. Louis rally behind its long-suffering NHL ice hockey team, who emerged from the Cardinals’ long shadow to deliver a feel-good moment that the city will not forget in a hurry.
 The party still hasn’t really ended, so come and join us!

 Are You and Your Family Moving to St. Louis?